-In response to COVID-19, Yukon University made changes to the way its courses are delivered this year.
-Courses required for Northern Justice and Criminology will be offered online only in 2020-2021.
-Some courses will have weekly scheduled video-conferenced sessions along with online activities while others may be entirely online.
-See the course pages and outlines for details.
+Scheduled courses will be offered face-to-face and online this academic year.
+Some courses may have weekly scheduled video-conferenced sessions, while others may run entirely face to face.
+See the course pages and course outlines for details.

-Students entering or continuing in the program in Winter or Spring 2021 should ask the School of Liberal Arts or a Program Advisor for assistance in arranging substitutes or to reorder their study plans.
+Students entering or continuing in the program in Spring or Fall 2022 should ask the School of Liberal Arts or a Program Advisor for assistance in arranging substitutes or to reorder their study plans.
 Contact the School of Liberal Arts for more information about COVID-19-related changes to the Northern Justice and Criminology programs.